trev155/DesignPatterns/README.md

 Examples adapted from the book "Head First Design Patterns"

 ## Notes
+### Builder
+Not in the Head First book, but still a good pattern to know.
+I came up with my own example for this one.

 ### Strategy
 The strategy pattern example is almost the exact same as the example used in the book.